Cardiothoracic Surgery Residency Program

 Curriculum

-Two one-month blocks of vacation are permitted to each resident during training.
+Two months of vacation are permitted to each resident during training.

 Diversity of Clinical Experience